 A number of our parallel presenters have written blogs on their research topics.
-Some have produced videos to go with them.
 We will be publishing these on a fortnightly basis in the run up to the conference.
 They cover a wide range of topic areas from Heat Solutions, Home Energy Retrofits, Local Energy Markets and Smart Meters.

 Tina has worked in energy and energy policy research for twenty years.
 She investigates energy use by households and organisations, and uses a multi-disciplinary approach to understand current patterns of use and to identify opportunities and policies for reducing energy use and carbon emissions.
 Her work is funded by UKERC, the Centre for Research into Energy Demand Solutions and other EU and UK sources.